arieltarliman/Bank-Churn-Prediction-with-Machine-Learning-Model/README.md

 4. **Modeling & Evaluation**
    - Trained classification models with RandomForestClassifier.
-   - Fine tuned with GridSearchCV
+   - Fine tuned with GridSearchCV.
-   - Evaluated using Confusion Matrix, Accuracy, Precision, Recall, and F1-score, ROC
+   - Evaluated using Confusion Matrix, Accuracy, Precision, Recall, and F1-score, and  ROC Curve.
 ---

 ## Results